 - 1. Unless an effective epidural or spinal anaesthetic is in place, the perineum should be infiltrated with lidocaine 1%.
 (Refer to Patient Group Directive for dosage details).
 Confirm the local anaesthesia is working before commencing suturing. - 2.
-Insert the vaginal tampon only if necessary, to provide a clearer view of the area to be sutured.
-The tampon provided is inserted into the vagina above the level of the apex of the tear and the tab clipped.
+Insert a vaginal tampon only if necessary, to provide a clearer view of the area to be sutured.
+The tampon is inserted into the vagina above the level of the apex of the tear and the tab clipped.
 It is acknowledged that on occasions the tampon may be insufficient in arresting bleeding and allowing the operator a clear view of the area to be repaired.
 If on these occasions it is necessary to place a swab within the vagina, both the operator and assistant should take a note of this and the swab accounted for in the final swab count.
 Only x-ray detectable swabs must be used. - 3.
 Identify the apex of the wound.
 Place the first stitch approximately 0.5cm beyond the apex to allow for haemostasis of any small vessels, which may have retracted beyond this point. - 4.
 Insert the anchoring suture above the apex.
 Repair the vaginal wall using a continuous stitch with approximately 0.5cm between each bite. - 5.
 Carry out the repair from apex to the introitus, ensuring sutures are not placed in the hymenal remnants. - 6.
 At this point place the needle behind the exit point of the last stitch.
 Sweep it under the fourchette bringing the suture material out into the perineal muscle. - 7.
 Repair the perineal muscles in one or two layers with the same continuous stitch.
 It is important to oppose the muscle edges carefully and leave no dead space.
 Usually three or four stitches are all that is required in any one layer. - 8.
 Using a side-to-side technique when suturing subcutaneous (1/2cm bites), continue until the proximal end of the wound is reached.
 There will be up to a 1/2cm gap between the skin edges. - 9.
 Sweep the needle behind the fourchette back into the vagina.
-Pick up a small amount of vaginal tissue to tie off the stitch and cut (the knot is tucked into the vagina to minimise discomfort) - 10.
-Check haemostasis has been achieved.
-NB an excessive amount of sutures may well cause severe discomfort in the peurperium and beyond.
-Only carry out the required amount of suturing to achieve haemostasis.
+Pick up a small amount of vaginal tissue to tie off the stitch and cut (the knot is tucked into the vagina to minimise discomfort).